mdcricshukla/HealthCare-Diagnostics/README.md

 ## 📌 Project Overview

-*HealthCare Diagnostics System* is an intelligent healthcare application that assists in *medical diagnosis* using *Deep Learning (CNN)* for image-based disease detection and *RAG (Retrieval Augmented Generation)* for text-based medical insights.
+*HealthCare Diagnostics System* is an intelligent healthcare application that assists in *medical diagnosis* using *Deep Learning (CNN)* for image-based disease detection and *RAG (Retrieval Augmented Generation)* for text-based medical insights*.

-This project is designed to showcase *AI + Full Stack skills, making it ideal for **placements, internships, and portfolio presentation*.

 ---